Apodini/Apodini/Documentation/Relationship/Relationship.md

 The path structure of the Webservice can be used to infer relationship information.
-For example the fact that the `/user/:userid/post` path is a subroute to `/user/:userid` path can be used to generate linking information for every user, namely a link pointing to `user/{userid}/post`.
+For example the fact that the `/user/:userid/post` path is a subroute to `/user/:userid` path can be used to generate relationship information for every user, namely a relationship pointing to `user/{userid}/post`.

-In general every endpoint will link to **all** of its children/subroutes.
+In general every endpoint will relate to **all** of its children/subroutes.

 Giving an example: When a client sends a request for `/user/532` the a potential REST exporter will return the following:
 ```json